tlm-solutions/nix-config/README.md

 - `packages.x86_64-linux.staging-microvm`
 - `packages.x86_64-linux.docs`

-Those are primary system configurations that we run.
-If you are interested in hosting a station take a look into the [docs](https://docs.dvb.solutions).
+Those are primary system configurations we're runnning.
+If you are interested in hosting a station take a look at the [documentation](https://docs.dvb.solutions).